 How Many Ketamine Infusions Do I Need?

-That will depend on your response.
-Most responsive patients receive a series of six infusions but many patients need an additional 2-3 infusions.
-We will work with you to customize your treatment plan for the best possible outcome.
+We work with you to customize your treatment for the best possible outcome.

-Are There Any Long Term Side Effects from IV Ketamine Therapy?
+Are There Any Long Term Side Effects from IV Ketamine Treatment?

 What Medical Conditions Could Keep Me from Receiving Ketamine?

 There are very few.
-We will discuss contraindications with you before you receive your first infusion.
+We will discuss any possible contraindications that you may have when we meet with you.

 Do I Need to be Referred by a Psychiatrist?